gov-vj/HangMan-Game/README.md

 # HangMan-Game
-If you want to add more words you can add it to the words.txt.
+If you want to add more words you can add it to the "words.txt" file.